IoT in manufacturing:

 Predictive maintenance

-Instead of replacing machinery parts at regular intervals to minimize the risk of failure, technicians can use predictive maintenance to monitor the condition of equipment and replace parts only when necessary.
+Instead of replacing machinery parts at regular intervals, technicians can use predictive maintenance to monitor the condition of equipment and replace parts only when necessary, minimizing the risk of failure.

 Benefit

-By utilizing smart sensors similar to those used in smart offices, edge computing, advanced machine learning algorithms, and computer vision in manufacturing, industrial companies can accurately predict equipment failure and make real-time adjustments to ensure that production flow is uninterrupted.
+By utilizing smart sensors similar to those used in smart offices, edge computing, advanced machine learning algorithms, and computer vision in manufacturing, industrial companies can accurately forecast equipment failure and schedule timely maintenance to prevent unplanned downtime and ensure that production flow is uninterrupted.

 Energy management

 With the help of an IoT-enabled energy management system, manufacturers can have a comprehensive view of energy consumption per unit of equipment or plant 24/7.
-Wearables, sensors and other IoT devices can collect this data throughout all the manufacturing processes.
-IoT allows manufacturing companies to save costs by reducing transformer losses and standby loads and preventing peak loads.
-What is more, an automated monitoring system helps manufacturing organizations streamline energy audits due to optimized data collection and reporting.
+Wearables, sensors and other IoT devices can collect energy data throughout all the manufacturing processes, and based on these insights, manufacturing companies can reduce transformer losses and standby loads and prevent peak loads.
+What is more, an automated monitoring system helps manufacturing organizations streamline energy audits due to streamlined data collection and reporting.

 Benefit